There are so many special events scheduled for December 2019. Please check out everything to see and do in our

 ------------------------------------------------------------------------------------- Important to Know: The Big Spring Senior Center is supported, in part, by a grant from the Cumberland County Office of Aging and Community Services, The Pennsylvania Department of Aging and the U.S. Department of Health and Human Services, Administration on Aging. -----------------------------------------------------------------------------------------

 Watercolor Painting Opportunity: Do you have an interest in water coloring?
 It takes space, inspiration and motivation and we can help.
 Join our established group of painters.
 The cost is $1 each week to the Senior Center and $5 to the instructor, Kathleen Schungel, a retired Art Teach from Cumberland Valley School District and a Big Spring resident..
 Please call 776-4478 to register and to get more information.

 Crafts: Tuesdays at 9:00 a.m. at the Center.
 We could use your help, hands and ideas.
 Come and make beaded jewelry to sell at the craft table during our yard sale.
 In addition we are making centerpieces for upcoming holiday events.

 Games at the Center: We have lots of opportunities to play cards and games at the Center.
 On Thursday mornings, at 9:30 a.m., we play 500 with a dedicated group of card players.
 On Thursday afternoons, at 12:30 p.m., Bob Ballard leads us in a variety of board games.
 Also, we have a game night once a month.
 Check the calendar for dates and times.
 Don’t ever consider playing games as frivolous; studies show that it stimulates your brain which helps counter the aging process.

 Blood Pressure Check: Anna Failor, a retired nurse, is volunteering her time on Wednesday each month from 12:15—1 p.m., to help you keep track of this important health indicator.
-Dates to mark on your calendar are November 28th and December 26th.
+Look for dates in our Newsletter.